jeremyandrews/Argus-app/memory-bank/activeContext.md

 3. ✅ Improve migration UI with animation and remove non-functional buttons
 4. ✅ Begin refactoring APIClient to use async/await
 5. ✅ Implement application-level uniqueness validation logic
-6. Create ArticleServiceProtocol for dependency injection and testing
+6. ✅ Create ArticleServiceProtocol for dependency injection and testing
-7. Implement ArticleOperations for shared business logic
+7. ✅ Implement ArticleOperations for shared business logic
-8. Develop NewsViewModel using ArticleOperations
+8. ✅ Develop NewsViewModel using ArticleOperations
+9. ✅ Develop NewsDetailViewModel using ArticleOperations
-9. Refactor NewsView to use NewsViewModel
+10. ✅ Refactor NewsView to use NewsViewModel
+11. Refactor NewsDetailView to use NewsDetailViewModel